ryan-mcclue/unsw/comp3231/week3.md

 Function calling/returing with return adress register `jal 1f` --> `jr r31`

+GCC MIPS calling convention (IMPORTANT: 'a' registers really r4-7):
+`v0/1` return value, `a0/3` for arguments, `s0/s7` conflicts
+`sp` (bottom of stack), `fp` frame pointer (top of stack frame) os161 uses the similar convention for its syscall ABI (gcc linux, where syscalls use a different register for argument 4 and return) syscall number in `v0`, return in `v0` if `a3` indicates no errno

+Syscalls have ABI and perform escalation with special cpu instructions

 For MIPS R3000 have exception management registers in coprocessor 0 that can only be controlled in kernel mode Exception type could be interrupt, TLB, address/bus error etc., syscall etc.
 Designated entry-point/vector addresses per exception type.